 We all love having unique home accents in our homes, but sometimes that can be expensive.
 Terrarium planters are very trendy now, and in looking for something out of the ordinary I came across West Elm’s Shane Powers Fishbowl planters and vases… Loved the contemporary look with the traditional overtones, but wasn’t crazy about how the price would affect my pocketbook.
-Here are step by step instructions for creating your own “West Elm Fishbowl Planters” for less than two bucks!
+Here are step by step instructions for creating your own “West Elm Planters” for less than two bucks!
 Below West Elm’s version.
 (Which originally retailed for more than $30!)
-I’m lovin’ TBD’s $2 version myself!
+I’m lovin’ TBD’s $2 DIY version myself!

 - Bowl style vase from the dollar store